More About Me

 During my nurse

-I don’t adhere to one particular therapy approach; I’m an ‘Integrative’ therapist, in that I tend to dip in and out of many, depending on the needs of the client, identifying and using techniques that work.
+I don’t adhere to one particular therapy approach; I’m an ‘Integrative’ therapist, in that I use aspects of many therapies, depending on the needs of the client, identifying and using techniques that work.
 I prefer a ‘solution-focused’ approach as I believe we need to learn from the past but focus on the present and the future.
 I use a ‘Person Centred Counselling’ (Carl Rogers) approach; as therapists, we should always be genuine, empathetic and non-judgmental, and, perhaps obviously, client-centred.
 I particularly love the ‘Human Givens’ approach for suggesting that we need to meet both our physical and emotional needs to be mentally well, and ‘Transactional Analysis’ (Eric Berne) for helping us to understand our relationship with others.

 I am a Human Toolbox Practitioner, which offers a practical, common sense approach to living our lives with balance, peace and contentment once we learn how to use the ‘tools’ we all have within us.
 (Please see blog for more information).